Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "I want to go there," Alfrir said, obviously talking about the other side of the river.
 "We can see better."

 "What?
-No," Ljörn responded, refusing the proposal.
-He just wanted to walk around the longhouse to see it around, not go beyond the river to a place where they're vulnerable!
+No," Ljörn said, refusing his brother's idea.
+He just wanted to walk around the longhouse to take a look at it, not go beyond the river to a place where they're vulnerable!
 "I think we should wait," he said.

 "Wait for what?"
 Alfrir said, looking back at the other colonists who were still sleeping.
 "They look as if they won't wake til noon."

 Ljörn hesitated.
 His brother was right, they haven't had good sleep for several days.
 But apparently, Alfrir wasn't tired.
 Ljörn didn't want to leave until the others were awake; he was still anxious about several things.

-"We are two men," Alfrir pushed.
+"We are two men," Alfrir said.
 "And, we didn't sail three days in rain and thunder just to not explore the land!"

 Ljörn was starting to regret waking Alfrir.
 Yet, he was on the new, discovered land now.
 And that meant there wasn't any use to sit around and do nothing.
 "Fine," he mumbled.

 Alfrir turned back and went back to his sleeping spot and gathered his shield.
 He slung it over his shoulder like his brother, and walked out of the longhouse.

 Ljörn followed Alfrir as they stepped into the grass and made their ways towards the river.
-They stopped at the bank and looked into the water.
-To him, the river looked shallow.
-He bent down and stuck a finger into the water, and felt it was freezing cold.
-He then lifted his head and saw a dry log lying across the river, but it was too risky.
+There wasn't a path, but that didn't bother Ljörn; he used to take walks in Álahringr's neighboring forest.
+The brothers stopped at the bank, and Ljörn looked into the water.
+The river was waist-deep.
+He bent down and stuck a finger into the water, and felt that it was freezing cold.

+"We could try the log," Alfrir suggested.

+Ljörn looked to his side and saw the dry log lying across the river, old and too dangerous to balance on it.
+"No," he said.
+"It's not good."

 They looked for a way across the river and eventually found one: a rock in the middle of the river.